Sea Save

 These are the giant guitarfish, some of the most extraordinary members of the shark and ray family.
 Seven species are listed by CITES in the genus Glaucostegus.
 Closely related to sawfish, they are similar in their lifestyle.
 Bottom dwelling coastal predators that are slow to mature and reproduce.
 They feed on seabed shellfish and play a vital role in maintaining the health of these environments.

-Because of their shape, with long, elongated fins, they have high value in the shark-fin trade.
+Because of their long, elongated fins, they have high value in the shark-fin trade.
 They are both legally and illegally harvested.
 Because of their shape, slow speed and bottom dwelling lifestyle, guitarfish are very susceptible to being caught in fishing gear, and because of their value, even if caught accidentally, are often taken and sold.
 They live in shallow coastal waters where fishery levels are high, and they are very susceptible to increasing degradation of habitat through development and pollution.

 Proponents – Bangladesh, Benin, Brazil, Burkina Faso, Burundi, Cabo Verde, Central African Republic, Comoros, Congo, Gabon, Gambia, Guinea, Guinea-Bissau, Maldives, Mali, Niger, Nigeria, Panama, Sierra Leone, Sudan, Togo